 - Identify environments that may require a modified CoS implementation.

 - Describe the various CoS components and their respective functions.

-- Explain the CoS processing along with CoS defaults on SRX Series Services Gateways.
+- Explain the CoS processing along with CoS defaults on SRX Series devices.

-- Describe situations when some CoS features are used in the enterprise.
+- Describe situations in which some CoS features are used in the enterprise.